-As at May 31, 2021, the Corporation is not subject to any externally imposed capital requirements or debt covenants.
-There was no change to the Corporation's approach to capital management during the year ended May 31, 2021.
+As at August 31, 2021, the Corporation is not subject to any externally imposed capital requirements or debt covenants.
+There was no change to the Corporation's approach to capital management during the three months ended August 31, 2021.

 LIQUIDITY